Is the advice to “use potash and Epsom salts to grow sweeter citrus fruit” based on scientific fact, or is it just gardening folklore?

 Why Potassium Chloride is Bad for the Soil and is Best Avoided

-Research indicates that use of potassium chloride leads to accumulation of its salts in the soil, which can cause a physiological disturbances in soil organisms, and can become a biocide in the soil, a compound that kills living things.
-With the use of potassium chloride, microbial activity decreases, and the increased chloride (Cl) content of the soil promotes the immobilization of nitrogen (N), preventing the mineralisation of nitrogen into its inorganic or mineral form ammonium (NH4 +) which is available to plants.
+Research indicates that use of potassium chloride leads to accumulation of its salts in the soil, which can cause a physiological disturbance in soil organisms, and can become a biocide in the soil, a compound that kills living things.
+With the use of potassium chloride, microbial activity decreases, and the increased chloride (Cl) content of the soil promotes the immobilization of nitrogen (N), preventing the mineralisation of nitrogen into its inorganic or mineral form ammonium (NH4+) which is available to plants.

 The phenomenon of chlorine toxicity is well documented.
 When the chloride concentration in a plant’s leaves exceeds its tolerance, the plant cells die (necrosis) and leaf burn develops.
 If leaf damage is extensive, leaf fall can occur.
 In citrus, chlorine toxicity injury occurs first at the leaf tips, and then progresses down along the edges of the leaf as severity increases.
 When there has been extensive defoliation (leaf loss), dieback of branches can occur, and even tree death.
 The older leaves usually show the symptoms of chlorine toxicity first, and the symptoms look similar to those caused by drought and fertilizer salt burn.